From Publishers Weekly

-Tiny Dancer is a soulful novel that isn’t afraid to tackle issues like awkward teen crushes, survivor’s guilt, and becoming who you’re meant to be
+Tiny Dancer is a soulful novel that isn’t afraid to tackle issues such as awkward teen crushes, survivor’s guilt, and becoming who you’re meant to be.

 Flannery Curry is a girl driven by her deep desire to break out of the sameness afflicting her dad and stepmom, or else explode.
 Her lifelong crush on her dance coach, Billy Thornton, is her constant obsession, and one she can’t hide from her annoying best friend Claudia.
 Between her jealousy over Claudia’s perfect parents and daydreaming about elusive Billy’s beautiful face and silky long hair, her unspoken frustrations may cause her to do something drastic—like leave the safety of her own backyard to explore what’s on the other side of a forbidden sunflower forest.